 Programs of Study

+Programs of Study are faculty designed elective sequences that combine carefully selected courses and field placements geared toward a particular area of social work.
 Each Program of Study has prescribed requirements, either required courses or sets of courses from which you may choose.
 Importantly, each program combines course work with a related field experience to allow you to connect theoretical learning with the development of competencies in a particular area of practice.
-Two programs are for clinical students, two are for administrative students, and six are for both.

 You must be accepted first to SSA and then by the individual Program of Study.
 SSA students apply to Programs of Study during the winter of their first year, with the exception of the GPHAP Program.
 Prospective students interested in the GPHAP Program must fill out an additional, separate application form that is due in early September.